sbis04/binary_clock/README.md

 # Binary Clock

-This is a binary clock created using Flutter.
+This is a binary clock created using Flutter containing both Light and Dark modes.

 ## Getting Started